-Rather than change the way you think, I recommend changing your relationship to your thoughts.
+A: Rather than change the way you think, I recommend changing your relationship to your thoughts.
 We have about 50,000 spontaneous thoughts, images and ideas every day.
 Whether they’re positive or negative, they intrude into our awareness.
 Those that are negative are more likely to capture our awareness, or become “sticky.”

 I recommend learning to watch your thoughts, rather than engaging with them.
 Practicing mindfulness can take you away from the thinking experience.
 For example:

 When you get distracted by a negative thought, notice something to engage with in the present.
 What are you seeing, smelling, hearing, tasting, feeling?

 Mindfulness also helps us program in ourselves a sense of that which is right.
 We can systematically notice what’s going well in the present.
 We can notice something favorable about each person we encounter.
 Words of admiration help us notice the rightness of things.